rachelsohzc/L.A-Crime-Analysis/README.md

 Run the code in R Script or view the R Markdown file.

 ### Improvements
-- Categorical data:
+- Categorical data: Categorical data is harder to interpret at times.
+For instance, when we transformed the premise description column, we only took the top 10 premises and classified the remaining under the ‘OtherPremise’ category.
+It is possible that doing so affected our analysis.
-- More modelling:
+- More modelling: After going through our analysis, using bagging and bootstrapping may have given us more confidence in our results.
-- Analysis limitations:
+- Analysis limitations: Since we only used the 2020 - Present dataset, this could have affected our results.
+A merged dataset may have given us higher accuracy rates.

 ### Conclusion